japila-books/apache-spark-internals/docs/memory/TaskMemoryManager.md

 Memory used in task [taskAttemptId]
 ----

-showMemoryUsage requests every <<consumers, MemoryConsumer>> to xref:memory:MemoryConsumer.adoc#getUsed[report memory used]. showMemoryUsage prints out the following INFO message to the logs for a MemoryConsumer with some memory usage (and excludes zero-memory consumers):
+showMemoryUsage requests every <<consumers, MemoryConsumer>> to memory:MemoryConsumer.md#getUsed[report memory used]. showMemoryUsage prints out the following INFO message to the logs for a MemoryConsumer with some memory usage (and excludes zero-memory consumers):

 [source,plaintext]
 ----